Oliver-Lorenz-dev/RNA-seq-workflow-2021/README.md

 ----------------------
 To perform a differential expression analysis, we need two different samples to compare.
 Therefore, we need to run the read quantification workflow on another sample.
 To do this, use the commands in the workflow.sh script provided in the repo.

 Once you have ran the workflow.sh script you should have two quant.sf files in the processed_reads directory.
-The CaP sample quant.sf file is in the read_counts directory, the BPH sample quant.sf file is in the read_counts_2 directory
+The CaP sample quant.sf file is in the read_counts directory, the BPH sample quant.sf file is in the read_counts_2 directory.

+Before we can read the files into R and run DESeq2, we need to create a file which maps each transcript to its corresponding gene, so we can quantify expression at the gene level using DESeq2 (rather than check expression at the transcript level).
+To create the gene map, use the make_gene_mapper.sh script provided in the repo, this will provide you with a gene_map.csv file.